 This inspection should be performed by inspectors (e.g., engineering specialists) knowledgeable in the affected subject areas.

-71004-05 COMPLETION
+71004-05 PROCEDURE COMPLETION

-Samples selected for inspection that power uprate can be achieved in a safe manner.
+Samples selected for inspection should verify that the power uprate can be achieved in a safe manner.
 Inspection of the samples that were developed as part of the inspection plan (and its revisions) constitutes completion of this procedure.
 Completion of the samples shall be described in the roadmap documentation of an integrated inspection report.
+An example of a roadmap documentation of an integrated inspection report can be found in ADAMS under ML20042C802.

-Issues will be documented as required by IMC in the integrated inspection report for the time period when the inspection occurred.
+Issues will be documented as required by IMC 0611 in the integrated inspection report for the time period when the inspection occurred.
 Because IP 71004 integrates several baseline and other inspection procedures, the inspection scope is key in recording the NRC effort to complete IP 71004.
 The scope should accurately describe the activities inspected consistent with the inspection plan.

-Section, “Other,” of the report should contain all IP 71004 samples that were completed, regardless of an associated baseline inspection procedure.
-The idea is to maintain a single inspection report entry point for all IP 71004 samples within section .
-Those IP 71004 samples that also suffice for baseline inspection samples should be documented in the applicable section of the integrated inspection report and referenced in section .
-For example, a surveillance inspection activity should be primarily documented in Section “Surveillance Testing.”
-Meanwhile, the activity should also be listed in section as a sample performed for IP 71004; and refer the reader to Section for more information on the details of the surveillance inspection activity.
+Section, “Other Activities – Temporary Instructions, Infrequent and Abnormal,” of the report should contain all IP 71004 samples that were completed, regardless of an associated baseline inspection procedure.
+The idea is to maintain a single inspection report entry point for all IP 71004 samples within section “Other Activities – Temporary Instructions, Infrequent and Abnormal.”
+Those IP 71004 samples that also suffice for baseline inspection samples should be documented in the applicable section of the integrated inspection report and referenced in section “Other Activities – Temporary Instructions, Infrequent and Abnormal.”
+For example, a surveillance inspection activity should be primarily documented in Section “71111.22 – Surveillance Testing.”
+Meanwhile, the activity should also be listed in section “Other Activities – Temporary Instructions, Infrequent and Abnormal,” as a sample performed for IP 71004; and refer the reader to Section 71111.22 for more information on the details of the surveillance inspection activity.

-Separately, once it has been verified that all IP 71004 sample requirements have been completed and recorded, consistent with the inspection plan, a summary of the inspection activities should be provided in section of the integrated inspection report.
+Separately, once it has been verified that all IP 71004 sample requirements have been completed and recorded, consistent with the inspection plan, a summary of the inspection activities should be provided in section “Other Activities – Temporary Instructions, Infrequent and Abnormal,” of the integrated inspection report.
 The summary should include a description of each sample, the inspection procedure used to inspect the sample, and the applicable inspection report(s) the samples were documented in.
 The intent is to provide a roadmap to all inspection reports that document power uprate-related inspection activities.

 Findings associated with the performance of IP 71004 (including those identified through a referenced baseline procedure) should include the words “power uprate” (preferably in the title) in order to facilitate tracking and trending efforts.